Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ## Setting Up Automation & a CMS Backend

 Creating & deploying the site was easy & fun.
 But it doesn't last long (_saying from personal experience_).
-More so, when you add the theme as a submodule, you can expect frequent updates for it.
+More so, when you add the theme as a submodule.
+You can expect frequent updates for it.

 But thanks to [GitHub's Dependabot][Dependabot], we can keep our theme(s) updated at all times.

 There's also the need for a Content Management System (CMS).
 What good is a Wordpress Alternative, without a CMS, right?
 And we should also delegate the build process to GitHub Actions instead of Netlify.
-This is a way more efficient way to deploy & maintain our site.
+This is a more efficient way to deploy & maintain our site.

 So that said, let's list out the remaining features we need to work on & start working on them one-by-one.